AI Agent Evaluation: Reliable, Compliant & Scalable AI Agents

 Emerging protocols such as the Model Context Protocol (MCP) are already standardizing how agents interact with external tools and enterprise systems.
 At the same time, frameworks like Agent2Agent (A2A) are enabling collaboration between agents across platforms.
 Meanwhile, hyperscalers such as AWS, Microsoft, and Google are introducing their own agent runtimes, raising the stakes for cloud-agnostic evaluation frameworks.

-In this future, AI agent evaluation will be defined by three characteristics:
+In this future, Agent evaluation will be defined by three characteristics:

 Final thoughts: Agent evaluation will define enterprise trust in the future